starshiptroopers/xt_fset/README.md

 Let's assume,for some reasons router B lost the route to the internet host 128.128.128.128, and began to reject traffic directed from Host1 to 128.128.128.128 with replying icmp packet type "network-unreachable".
-The xt_fset module running at router A can catch ICMP "network-unreachable" packets and put the IP addresses stored in this ICMP packet into the kernel ipset which is routed to the backup uplink.
+The xt_fset module running at router A can catch ICMP "network-unreachable" packets and put the IP addresses located in this ICMP packet into the kernel ipset which is routed to the backup uplink.

 Another more general application: you can control the router A kernel ipsets (add or remove some ip-addresses into the ipset) remotely by sending ICMP packets.